Pneumothorax

 - All patients to be advised to return if worsening breathlessness or pain

-- Patients should not fly for one weeks after CXR resolution of the pneumothorax
+- Patients should not fly for one week after CXR resolution of the pneumothorax

 - Should avoid exercise and using wind instruments until symptoms fully resolved

-- Patients should not scuba dive unless they have a surgical pleurectomy
+- Patients should not scuba dive unless they have a surgical pleurectomy.